truthcoin/www.truthcoin.info/_posts/2015-10-05-psa-section-links.md

 ![LinkResult](/images/link-result.png) <br><br><br>

-The "header id" is annoying to get, but you can usually just *guess* it.
-Just look for something big and bold, and modify it a little: [1] make it all lowercase, [2] replace the spaces with dashes, and [3] just remove everything that isn't a letter.
+The "header id" is annoying to get, but you can usually just *guess* what it is (they are generated automatically).
+Look for something big and bold (the header), and modify it a little: [1] remove everything that isn't a letter, [2] make all the letters lowercase, and [3] replace the spaces with dashes.

 Happy reading.